 90% of CMDC graduates, with a B.A. in Digital Technology and Culture, find gainful employment in Vancouver, and Clark County, Washington, and Portland, Oregon.
 Graduates contribute to the economic and community development of our region.
 Other graduates elect to pursue graduate studies.
 Georgetown University, Carnegie Mellon University, Simon Fraser University, University of California, Portland State University, and University of Washington have accepted program graduates, often with full scholarships.

 Additionally, students often work on projects with community connections, engaged in hands-on learning by doing.
 As a result, students become engaged community members, program advocates, put learned knowledge and skills into practice via civic engagement, often directed toward social justice and diversity.
 Learn more about student course projects here.

-I teach week-long courses at the Digital Humanities Summer Institute (DHSI), University of Victoria, Victoria, British Columbia, Canada.
-I have provided this invited, non-compensated effort, as volunteer professional service since 2012.
+My professional service includes teaching week-long courses at the Digital Humanities Summer Institute (DHSI), University of Victoria, Victoria, British Columbia, Canada.
+I have provided this invited, non-compensated service since 2012.

 Hosted by the Electronic Textual Cultures Lab (ETCL) and The University Library and Archives at The University of Victoria, DHSI is the world's leading professional gathering for international digital humanities researchers, scholars, faculty, and graduate students aligned with research centers, libraries, and academic departments.
 DHSI convenes for two weeks every June to share ideas and methods and develop expertise in applying advanced technologies to teaching, research, dissemination, and preservation activities.
 Participants engage in intensive, collaborative, multi-disciplinary classes and seminars ranging in subject matter from text encoding basics to strategies for large project management.
 Based on my DHSI teaching, I was invited to become an ETCL Research Associate.